skoriche/NGIAB_data_preprocess/README.md

 This tool prepares data to run a next gen simulation by creating a run package that can be used with NGIAB.
 It uses geometry and model attributes from the [v2.2 hydrofabric](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/conus/conus_nextgen.gpkg) more information on [all data sources here](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/hfv2.2-data_model.html).
-The raw forcing data is [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data.
+The raw forcing data is [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data or the [AORC 1km gridded data](https://noaa-nws-aorc-v1-1-1km.s3.amazonaws.com/index.html) depending on user input

 1. **Subset** (delineate) everything upstream of your point of interest (catchment, gage, flowpath etc).
 Outputs as a geopackage.
 2. **Calculates** Forcings as a weighted mean of the gridded AORC forcings.
 Weights are calculated using [exact extract](https://isciences.github.io/exactextract/) and computed with numpy.